-Whatever you call them — green beans, string beans, snap beans or bush beans, this vegetable is one of the most popular summer veggies to grow.
-There is a huge array of different varieties suitable to most regions, but nonetheless, beans have their share of problems — among them are stunted bean plants.
+Whatever you call them — green beans, string beans, snap beans, or bush beans — this vegetable is one of the most popular summer veggies to grow.
+There is a huge array of different varieties suitable for most regions, but nonetheless, beans have their share of problems — among them are stunted bean plants.
 Read on to learn more about beans not growing larger.

 Why are My Beans so Small?

 If you’re dealing with beans too small, you’re not alone.
 There are a number of things that can lead to plants and bean pods too little for your taste.
-First of all, beans are a warm weather crop that require a short growing season, with most major commercial production occurring in Wisconsin, western New York and Oregon in the United States.
+First of all, beans are a warm-weather crop that requires a short growing season, with most major commercial production occurring in Wisconsin, western New York, and Oregon in the United States.

 On the other side of the spectrum, while bean plants require adequate irrigation, overly wet weather may interfere with a successful harvest, causing pod diseases which may result in beans that are too small.

 To avoid bean plants that are too small, proper care must be taken in the selection of beans suitable for your region, soil condition, spacing, and the timing of planting.